DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 }
 ```

-We can now navigate through our data with the flexibility and determination of Luke
+We can now navigate through our data with the uncanny agility of Luke
 Skywalker in the Death Star.

 ## Step 3: Analyzing Data {#analysis}